 If you’re a foodie, explore the wide range of local cuisine in Gainesville.
 Satchel’s Pizza is a busy spot near Waldo Road that serves salads, pizzas and craft beer in what can be described as part art museum and part restaurant.
 Behind Satchel’s at Lightnin’ Salvage, you’ll find live music, wall-to-wall, art displays and a nifty gift shop.

 For tasty sweets, try The Talented Cookie Company in High Springs and their decadent cookies, chocolate sundae cupcakes, and vanilla lattes.
-Sweet Dreams Ice Cream serves impressive homemade ice cream flavors and hosts special events like Chocolate Nights and Wacky Flavors Night during the year.
+Sweet Dreams Ice Cream serves and array of homemade ice cream flavors and hosts special events like Chocolate Nights and Wacky Flavors Night during the year.

-Head downtown for a wealth of dining options all within walking distance, including New American at The Top, sushi and japanese at Dragonfly Sushi, tasty burgers at Loosey’s Pub, NY Style pizza at Big Lou’s, middle eastern fare at Sababa, craft ramen bowls at Crane Ramen, French bistro plates at Alpin, Italian favorites at Amelia’s and upscale menus at Paramount Grill and Mark’s Prime.
+Head to downtown Gainesville for a multiple dining options all within walking distance, including New American at The Top, sushi and japanese at Dragonfly Sushi, tasty burgers at Loosey’s Pub, NY Style pizza at Big Lou’s, middle eastern fare at Sababa, craft ramen bowls at Crane Ramen, French bistro plates at Alpin, Italian favorites at Amelia’s and upscale menus at Paramount Grill and Mark’s Prime.